brontolinux/tf-mod-cfengine-server/README.md

 ### instance\_sg\_name

-Description: Name tag for the security group that applies to the instance
+Description: Value of the Name tag for the security group that applies to the instance (used to look up the security group for the instance, must be unique)

 Type: `string`